ChristopherMarais/IBBI/paper.md

 Large-scale projects, often powered by citizen-science datasets like iNaturalist, have successfully developed generalist models for identifying a wide range of common taxa [@horn2018].
 Similarly, comprehensive toolkits like Pytorch-Wildlife offer powerful, pre-trained models, such as MegaDetector, for identifying a broad spectrum of wildlife in camera trap images [@hernandez2024pytorch].
 However, these generalist models, while powerful for common categories, often struggle with the fine-grained distinctions required for less common or cryptic species, particularly in specialized groups like bark and ambrosia beetles, where morphological similarities can lead to misidentification [@kirkendall2015].

 This has led to a growing trend of developing specialized tools for specific taxonomic groups of high economic or ecological importance.
-For example, various research initiatives have focused on creating models for identifying bees to monitor pollinators or for classifying mosquito species to track disease vectors [@buschbacher2020image, @goodwin2021mosquito].
+For example, various research initiatives have focused on creating models for identifying bees to monitor pollinators or for classifying mosquito species to track disease vectors [@buschbacher2020image; @goodwin2021mosquito].
 These efforts demonstrate the recognized need for domain-specific tools, but the resulting models are rarely distributed in an accessible, unified software package.

-On the other end of the spectrum, numerous studies have developed bespoke computer vision models for bark beetle classification [@marais2025progress, @sun2024intelligent].
+On the other end of the spectrum, numerous studies have developed bespoke computer vision models for bark beetle classification [@marais2025progress; @sun2024intelligent].
 While valuable, these models are typically created for a specific research question and are not released as accessible, reusable, or maintained software.
 Consequently, they are not universally benchmarked, and their performance on different datasets is unknown.

-ibbi is novel in that it bridges this gap.
+`ibbi` is novel in that it bridges this gap.
 It is, to our knowledge, the first software package to:

 1. Aggregate multiple deep learning architectures specifically for bark and ambrosia beetle identification into a single, cohesive framework.
 2. Train these models on one of the largest and most taxonomically diverse datasets of bark and ambrosia beetles available.
 3. Provide a standardized method for benchmarking these models, allowing for direct performance comparisons.
 4. Distribute the models and inference code as an easy-to-install Python package, promoting transparency, reusability, and extensibility.

-The first version of ibbi is made possible by powerful open-source libraries that provide state-of-the-art model implementations, such as timm [@rw2021timm] and ultralytics [@jocher2020yolov5], and frameworks such as HuggingFace for model and data sharing [@wolf2019huggingface].
+The first version of `ibbi` is made possible by powerful open-source libraries that provide state-of-the-art model implementations, such as timm [@rw2021timm] and ultralytics [@jocher2020yolov5], and frameworks such as Hugging Face for model and data sharing [@wolf2019huggingface].

-By making these changes, you clearly position ibbi not as a replacement for tools like MegaDetector but as a necessary, specialized tool that addresses a gap those generalist models cannot fill, while also improving on the inaccessible nature of bespoke academic models.
+Consequently, `ibbi` is established not as a substitute for broad frameworks like MegaDetector, but as a specialized complement that fills a critical gap in functionality, while simultaneously overcoming the accessibility barriers often associated with bespoke academic models.

 # Functionality